eslunar/eslunar.github.io/docs/setup.md

 print(a..b)
 --prints "hello eslunar!"
 ```
-run in your browser to see results, you can also use the `alert()` function to see graphical results.
+Run in your browser to see results, you can also use the `alert` api to see graphical results.

 ---
 ### Processes during setup

-On script successfully loaded, esLunar creates a customisable splash screen to keep the user occupied while the [lua VM](//fengari.io) is warming up.
-When the VM is ready, esLunar runs the first lua script.
-If the first script successfully loads, the splash screen will be removed, else [failsafe measures]() will be launched.
+On script successfully loaded, eslunar creates a customisable splash screen to keep the user occupied while the [lua VM](//fengari.io) is warming up.
+When the VM is ready, eslunar runs the first lua script.
+If the first script successfully loads, the splash screen will be removed, else [failsafe measures](./failsafe.md) will be launched.

 ---
 **[continue to modules](./modules.md)**